FOTOfusion 2023 - Thursday Schedule

 Special Event S3

-Keith Carter is the recipient of the Palm Beach Photographic Centre’s FOTOmentor Award during FOTOfusion 2023.
+David Burnett is the recipient of the Palm Beach Photographic Centre’s FOTOmentor Award during FOTOfusion 2024.

 Location: Museum